Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 recording information about the signs of eigenphases of the walk operator into an ancilla register.
 Given thresholds $\gamma,\frac{\gamma}{\rho}$, we then perform GPE controlled by the branch register to transform

 such that

-Importantly, the output state $\ket{\xi_u}$ has \emph{no} dependence on the specific $\pm$ branch of quantum walk, regardless of whether the original eigenvalue $\lambda_u$ is in the passband, stopband or transition band of GPE---this is the primary purpose of using branch marking.
+Importantly, the output state $\ket{\xi_u}$ has \emph{no} dependence on the specific $\pm$ branch of quantum walk, regardless of whether the original eigenvalue $\lambda_u$ is in the passband, stopband or transition band of GPE---this is the primary purpose of introducing branch marking.

-We now describe a variable time quantum algorithm for preparing the discretized inverse state.
+We now describe a variable time quantum algorithm to prepare the discretized inverse state.
 Our algorithm acts on a clock register $\ket{j}$ holding values $j=0,\ldots,m-1$, a two-qubit flag register with possible states